FIameCaster/tsx-vanilla/readme.md

 ### dataset

-`dataset` accepts an object which simply gets copied over to the element's dataset using `Object.assign()`.
+`dataset` accepts an object which gets copied over to the element's dataset using `Object.assign()`.

 ### children